What is a Preferred Equity Investment?

 In a preferred equity investment, the investor is considered an equity partner and therefore benefits from a fixed rate of return.

-For example, suppose that an investor decides to partner with an individual who is interested in purchasing a property worth $1 million.
+For example, suppose that an investor partners with an individual who is interested in purchasing a property worth $1 million.
 Also, suppose that the investor asks for a fixed preferred equity return of 30%.
-As an equity partner, the investor is able to generate 30% of the profit, or $300,000.
+As an equity partner, the investor generates 30% of the profit, or $300,000.

 Although a preferred equity investment has reduced risks for an investor, they are limited to a specific profit.
 Additionally, the investor has no control over the property.